nus-cs2103-AY2021S2/tp/docs/UserGuide.md

  more information.

-* An entry with multiple prices shows a price range, ranging from the minimum to the maximum price among the prices added for the corresponding entry,
+* An entry with multiple prices shows a price range, ranging from the minimum to the maximum price among the prices added for the corresponding entry.

 ### Status Bar
 * Displays the path directory information for the local storage file of The Food Diary.